ccnmaastricht/CNI_toolbox/README.md

 This code is hosted at https://github.com/MSenden/CNI_toolbox The latest version may always be found here.

-This software requires MATLAB R2017a or later.
-It was developed with access to the full suite of MATLAB add-on packages.
+This software was developed with MATLAB R2017a and access to the full suite of MATLAB add-on packages.
 Some of these packages may be required to run the software.

 ## Installation
 There are two options for installing the toolbox.
 Either download the toolbox file [Computational Neuroimaging Toolbox.mltbx](https://github.com/MSenden/CNI_toolbox/raw/master/Computational%20Neuroimaging%20Toolbox.mltbx), navigate to the downloaded file within matlab and then execute the following command: